cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/databases/database-replication.md

 ### For multiple applications

-- Improved redundancy: Allows you to have a failover stack in a different region.
+- Improved redundancy: Allows you to have a failover application in a different region.
-- Data migration: Makes it easy to migrate your stack with minimal downtime.
+- Data migration: Makes it easy to migrate your application with minimal downtime.

 #### Note
 <div class="notice"><p>Replication between different applications is not supported for MongoDB.</p></div>